Finally! All done!

 Copyleft licenses require that anyone who changes your code for their software also has to release their code.
 For example, if you use an open source library to build your software, you’ll need to open up your code for others to operate under the same license.

-Standard permissive licenses include the MIT license, Apache License 2.0, and the BSD License.
+Permissive licenses include the MIT license, Apache License 2.0, and the BSD License (the most popular variant of which is the BSD 3 Clause License).

 Since licenses are legally binding, you’ll have to carefully consider which one to choose when writing your open source code.